LispCookbook/cl-cookbook/data-structures.md

 We hope to give here a clear reference of the common data structures.
 To really learn the language, you should take the time to read other resources.
-The following resources, which we relied upon, also have many more detail:
+The following resources, which we relied upon, also have many more details:

 - [Practical CL](http://gigamonkeys.com/book/they-called-it-lisp-for-a-reason-list-processing.html), by Peter Seibel
 - [CL Recipes](http://weitz.de/cl-recipes/), by E. Weitz, full of explanations and tips,